sintefmath/cloudflow_keystone/README.md

 cloudflow_keystone
 ==================

-A small utility library in Java for use with the KeyStone service (part of OpenStack)
+A small utility library in Java and C++ for use with the KeyStone service (part of OpenStack)

 License